-Make a schedule.
 Come up with a plan for watering your garden and check the weather ahead of time to make sure you aren’t watering when you don’t need to.
 There’s nothing more frustrating than watching the rain fall on your freshly watered garden.

 A soaker hose or sprinkler wand are much more efficient options for watering than your standard hose and nozzle.
 For a more advanced watering system, check out Emily’s post on installing your own drip irrigation system.

-Mulch.
 Dried grass clippings, straw, and wood chips can all be used as mulch and not only do they help retain moisture, they also help keep the weeds down.
 Just make sure the mulch doesn’t form a crust that would prevent water from soaking in.
 Find out more about mulching here.